Legion2/CorsairLightingProtocol/README.md

 Use the [Library-Manager](https://www.visualmicro.com/page/User-Guide.aspx?doc=Library-Manager.html#) to install this library or download a [release](https://github.com/Legion2/CorsairLightingProtocol/releases).
 Additionally the [FastLED](http://fastled.io/) library must be installed.

-## Example
+## Create a Lighting Node PRO
-Open the example "SimpleLightingController", you can find it in the Visual Micro Explorer.
+Open the example "LightingNodePRO", you can find it in the Visual Micro Explorer or in the [examples directory](examples).
-The example only requires one LED Stip connected to the Arduino.
 The library [FastLED](http://fastled.io/) is used to control the leds, for more information on [how to wiring the leds](https://github.com/FastLED/FastLED/wiki/Wiring-leds) and [how to set up the leds in the code](https://github.com/FastLED/FastLED/wiki/Basic-usage#setting-up-the-leds) see the links.
 After you did the wiring or at least know which pin is the data pin, you can set this pin in the example sketch and upload it to the arduino.
 In Visual Studio use the "Release" [configuration](https://github.com/MicrosoftDocs/visualstudio-docs/blob/master/docs/debugger/how-to-set-debug-and-release-configurations.md#change-the-build-configuration).